Everything You Need To Know About .357 Sig

 Sheer cost is another factor.
 Typically, .357 Sig ammunition is about double the cost of 9mm ammunition if not more, and is rarely found on store shelves.
 You can shop online, of course, but even then selection is still not as good as 9mm, .40 or .45.

-Don't even bother asking for the P365 in .357 Sig.
-They won't, and we know because we asked Sig Sauer directly.
-They said "we'd make one in .45 ACP before .357 Sig, and we aren't ever going to make one in .45 ACP."
+Don't even bother asking about a P365 in .357 Sig.
+They won't, and we know this for a fact because Phil Strader (Sig Sauer's product manager for firearms) told us point-blank at SHOT Show 2019 that "we'd make one in .45 ACP before .357 Sig, and we aren't ever going to make one in .45 ACP."

 Then there's the recoil.
 A .357 Sig pistol that weighs about 2 lbs, firing the classic 125-grain load, will generate something like 9 ft-lbs of recoil, roughly double that of 9mm though slightly less than the recoil of a .40 S&W pistol of that same size and weight firing the classic 165-grain and 180-grain loadings.

 Is it a bad cartridge?
 Not at all.
 It's a hot 9x19mm, and 9x19mm is the global standard for good reason.
 It's just that it doesn't do anything so much better than anything else that it's proven itself to be worth it to most police departments and to most people.